danielsinambela/DanielOPS.github.io/README.md

 ### Papers/publications
 - Internal capillary-gravity solitary waves in two-layer rotational fluids with finite depth, (with T Hsiao, K Chen) (in preparation).
+- On The Asymptotic OF Solitary Water Waves with Compactly Supported Vorticity, submitted to Journal of Differential Equations.
 - Asymptotic Stability of the Three-Dimensional Couette Flow for the Stokes-transport equation,(with W Zhao, R Z Zhu),arxiv:2405.12173.
-- Asymptotic Stability of the Two-Dimensional Couette Flow for the Stokes-transport equation,(with W Zhao, R Z Zhu),arxiv:2405.12166.
+- Asymptotic Stability of the Two-Dimensional Couette Flow for the Stokes-transport equation (with W Zhao, R Z Zhu), to appear on Transactions of the American Mathematical Society, arxiv:2405.12166.
-- The transition to instability for stable shear flows in inviscid fluids, (with W Zhao, Journal of Functional Analysis, to appear, arXiv:2303.15925.
+- The transition to instability for stable shear flows in inviscid fluids (with W Zhao), Journal of Functional Analysis, arXiv:2303.15925.
-- Existence and stability of interfacial capillary-gravity solitary waves with constant vorticity, Indiana University Math J, to appear, arXiv:2208.08103.
+- Existence and stability of interfacial capillary-gravity solitary waves with constant vorticity, Indiana University Math J, arXiv:2208.08103.
 - Large-amplitude solitary waves in two-layer density stratified water, SIAM J. Math.
 Anal.53- 4(2021),pp.4812-4864 Doi:10.1137/20M1383537, arXiv:2012.00142.